Brenofc1/Portfolio/README.md

 # Then they can be in touch by email or mobile through the information provided.

-# The user should also be able to send messages through the page after inserting personal details as name, email, etc.
+# The user should also be able to send message through the page after inserting personal details as name, email, etc.

+# In all page should have an icon on the bottom so send the user back to the top.

+# The Portfolio must be responsive.